Skip to content

 Why marketplace apps are expensive: The discovery algorithm alone (how do couples find the right vendor?) requires search, filtering, sorting by relevance, and handling edge cases like vendors with no reviews yet.
 The messaging system needs read receipts, notification handling (even when the app is closed), and conversation management.
 The booking flow needs calendar integration, availability management, and confirmation workflows.
 Each of these is a project within the project.

-OBD2 AI Diagnostics โ Hardware + AI
+OBD2 AI Diagnostics โ€” Hardware + AI

 Technical decisions:

-- Swift (native iOS) โ This was non-negotiable.
+• Swift (native iOS) โ€” This was non-negotiable.
 Bluetooth Low Energy communication with automotive hardware requires rock-solid native performance.
 Cross-platform Bluetooth bridges are unreliable for this level of hardware interaction.

-- Python backend for the AI layer โ The LLM needs context about 19,027 vehicle configurations and 24,169 diagnostic codes.
+• Python backend for the AI layer โ€” The LLM needs context about 19,027 vehicle configurations and 24,169 diagnostic codes.
 This context window management happens server-side.

-- Custom data pipeline โ Automotive diagnostic data is messy.
+• Custom data pipeline โ€” Automotive diagnostic data is messy.
 Different manufacturers use different code definitions, different sensor units, different communication protocols.
 Normalizing all of this into a format the AI can reason about was a significant engineering effort.

 Key metrics: 19,027 vehicles supported, 24,169 diagnostic signals, AI-powered fault explanation.

-Why hardware integration is hard: The app needs to discover nearby Bluetooth devices, filter for OBD-II adapters, establish a connection, negotiate the communication protocol (there are multiple OBD-II protocols โ ISO 9141, KWP2000, CAN), send diagnostic requests in the correct format, parse the raw byte responses, convert them to human-readable values, and handle all the edge cases (connection drops, incompatible adapters, vehicles that do not respond to certain queries).
+Why hardware integration is hard: The app needs to discover nearby Bluetooth devices, filter for OBD-II adapters, establish a connection, negotiate the communication protocol (there are multiple OBD-II protocols โ€” ISO 9141, KWP2000, CAN), send diagnostic requests in the correct format, parse the raw byte responses, convert them to human-readable values, and handle all the edge cases (connection drops, incompatible adapters, vehicles that do not respond to certain queries).
 Testing requires physical access to different vehicle models.

-OnePilot โ Mobile IDE with AI Agents
+OnePilot โ€” Mobile IDE with AI Agents

 Technical decisions:

-- SwiftUI (native iOS) โ The app has 49 views and requires deep platform integration: custom keyboard handling for the terminal, SSH protocol implementation, Tailscale network discovery, and rich text rendering for AI conversations with code blocks, diffs, and images.
+• SwiftUI (native iOS) โ€” Deep platform integration: VT100 terminal emulator with custom mobile keypad, SSH protocol implementation, and rich text rendering for AI conversations with code blocks, diffs, and images.

-- SSH + WebSocket for connectivity โ The app establishes SSH connections to remote machines and communicates with AI agents through WebSocket for real-time session updates.
+• SSH + WebSocket for connectivity โ€” The app establishes SSH connections to remote machines and communicates with AI agents through WebSocket for real-time session updates.

-- Custom terminal emulator โ Building a terminal that works well on a phone screen, with a custom mobile keypad for special characters (Ctrl, Tab, Escape, arrow keys), is a substantial UI engineering challenge.
+• Custom terminal emulator โ€” A full VT100 terminal on a phone screen, with a custom keypad for special characters (Ctrl, Tab, Escape, arrow keys), syntax highlighting for 20+ languages, and git integration with diffs and commit history.

 Why this type of app pushes costs higher: Every feature in OnePilot is technically demanding.
 The terminal emulator needs to handle ANSI escape codes, cursor positioning, color rendering, and scrollback buffers.
 The file browser needs to work over SSH, handling network latency gracefully.
-The AI conversation view renders markdown, code blocks with syntax highlighting, file diffs with inline editing, and images โ all in a performant scrolling list.
+The agent deployment wizard must orchestrate multi-step setup flows โ€” installing dependencies, configuring API keys, setting up messaging channels โ€” all through an SSH connection from a phone.
 Session persistence means all of this state must be serialized and restored across app launches.

 How to Get the Best Value for Your App Budget